Mohamed5601/NeuroGuard-RL/README.md

 ## Project Status

-This repository is still experimental and under active development.
+This repository was built as a personal research and learning project focused on reinforcement learning workflows, execution safety, and modular trading system design.

-Some parts of the codebase were written quickly during testing and research iterations, so the structure and comments are not fully standardized yet.
+Some parts of the codebase were written during fast testing and research iterations, so the structure and comments are not fully standardized.

-The goal of the project was mainly to experiment with reinforcement learning workflows, execution safety, and modular trading system design rather than build a production-ready platform.
+Development on the project has been paused since the end of 2025, but I decided to keep the repository public as part of my research and engineering portfolio.

 ## Future Ideas